cristianodeoliveira/DevOps-Course-Workshop-Module-10-Databases/Globex-Database/README.md

 You will need to have the following tools installed:

 * [Docker](https://www.docker.com/products/docker-desktop)
-* A tool to let you interact with a PostgreSQL database, such as [pgAdmin](https://www.pgadmin.org/download/).

 ### Visual Studio Code Extensions

 There are extensions for Visual Studio Code that let you connect to PostgreSQL database.
-You will need to install [Postgre SQL](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-postgresql).
+We recommend using [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) with [a PostgreSQL Driver](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools-driver-pg).

 ## First time setup